delta6626/365-days-of-code/README.md

 - Day 356 ✅: Completed backend for individual vow fetching and handling the data fetching with react query
 - Day 357 ✅: Started building the frontend for the vow viewing page
 - Day 358 ✅: Continued frontend work on the vow viewing page
+- Day 359 ✅: Completed vow viewing page frontend for all vow states, comment counts and view counts

 ## 📌 Notes